-Cannabis is the only industry where an LLM hallucination can become a lawsuit.
+Cannabis is one of the industries where an LLM hallucination can move quickly from bad information to legal risk.

 A customer asks ChatGPT: "What's the best sativa for afternoon energy?"
 The model returns the name of a product that sounds perfect.
 But it doesn't exist.
 Or it recommends a product from a brand that never made it.
 Or worse, it recommends a real product but invents effects it doesn't have.

 That customer goes to a dispensary looking for a product ChatGPT invented.
 They don't find it.
 They buy something else and have a bad experience.
-They sue the cannabis brand the hallucination mentioned.
+The brand now has a messy documentation problem, even if it did not create the original answer.

 The Hallucination Problem Is Getting Worse